 Also referred to as: Network Adapter and Ethernet Card

-Network Interface Card is a component that connects a computer to a computer network using an Ethernet cable.
+A Network Interface Card is a component that connects a computer to a computer network using an Ethernet cable.

 NVME – Non-volatile Memory Express